Vegan Avocado Chocolate Frosting

 Notes

 1. Avocado – Make sure your avocado is ripe.
 If the flesh is still hard, it won’t blend smoothly.
-I also recommend weighing out your avocado flesh in grams on a food scale for best results.
-However, if you don’t have a scale, you can taste the frosting once blended and add more cocoa powder and/or maple syrup if it tastes too much like avocado, or add a little extra avocado if it’s not thick enough.
+For best results, I also recommend weighing out your avocado flesh in grams on a food scale.
+If you don’t have a scale, you can taste the frosting once blended, and add more cocoa powder and/or maple syrup if it tastes too much like avocado.
+Add a little extra avocado if it’s not thick enough.

-2. Cocoa powder – Dutch process cocoa powder works best in this recipe for a smooth and less bitter chocolate flavor.
-Regular cocoa powder or raw cacao powder can also be used, but you may want to add a little extra maple syrup to offset the bitterness.
+2. Cocoa powder – Dutch-processed cocoa powder works best in this recipe for a smooth and less bitter chocolate flavor.
+Regular cocoa powder or raw cacao powder can also be used.
+To offset the bitterness, you may want to add a little extra maple syrup.

-3. Maple syrup – Taste the frosting once made and stir through a little more maple syrup if you want it sweeter.
-I think maple syrup works best in this recipe, but you can also use honey, brown rice syrup or sugar-free syrup if you prefer.
+3. Maple syrup – Taste the frosting once made.
+If you want it sweeter – stir through a little more maple syrup.
+I think maple syrup works best in this recipe, but you can also use honey, brown rice syrup, or sugar-free syrup if you prefer.

 5. When to make the frosting – It’s best to make the frosting right before you want to use it.
 It has a spreadable consistency as soon as it’s made, then firms up in the fridge.